- Morgan Chu and Steve Marenberg Named LABJ Top Litigators

 Representative recent and pending litigation includes:

 Wingnut Films, Ltd. v.
-New Line Cinema Corp., et al. Irell & Manella represents Wingnut (a company of director Peter Jackson) in litigation with New Line Cinema concerning royalties from home video exploitation of the tremendously popular Lord of the Rings movie franchise.
-The case is scheduled for trial in November 2006.
+New Line Cinema Corp., et al. Irell & Manella represented Wingnut (a company of director Peter Jackson) in litigation with New Line Cinema concerning royalties from home video exploitation of the tremendously popular Lord of the Rings movie franchise.

 Mark Bethea et al. v.
 Mark Burnett, et al. Irell & Manella represented Mark Burnett, Donald Trump, NBC, and others in a copyright infringement action in the Central District of California concerning who came up with the idea for The Apprentice.
 Plaintiff, Mark Bethea, claimed to have created a show called "CEO" which was to star Donald Trump that he allegedly submitted to Burnett's company.
 After discovery (including a deposition of Donald Trump, defended by an Irell & Manella associate), the court granted summary judgment in favor of defendants on the copyright claim.